vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 #### A table displays any kind of structured data and offers controls to easily navigate, search and filter through it.
-Data may be from just numbers to complex entities that employ other components to represent itself, like images, tags, links, etc.
+Data may be from just numbers to complex entities that employ other components to represent themselves, like images, tags, links, etc.

 # Columns